MTBS ISP Cloud

 Required Permissions

-sites.view to view sites devices.view to view devices sites.manage / devices.manage to add and edit
+sites.view to view sites devices.view to view devices devices.manage to manage

 Users & Roles